-If you read my page on knee scooters versus crutches you know that I am heavily in favor of the former.
-Moreover, I recommend buying a knee scooter over renting one, since it will almost always work out cheaper that way as I learnt from my own mistake.
-A quality new knee scooter costs less than $200 and I will review the most popular ones below.
+If you read my page comparing knee scooters to crutches you know that I am heavily in favor of the former.
+Moreover, I recommend buying a knee scooter over renting a used one.
+Purchasing it will almost always work out cheaper as I learnt from my own mistake.
+A quality new knee scooter costs between $100 and $200.
+I have reviewed the most popular knee scooters below.
 Note that a knee scooter is also called a knee walker.

 As with any such mobility product, one has to be very careful when using it in the rain, on uneven surfaces, on slopes and so on.
-For people like us who already have a foot injury and are in a cast or boot when riding a knee scooter, this is especially true as the last thing one needs is another fall on the bad leg.
+For people who already have a foot injury and are in a cast or boot when riding a knee scooter, this is especially true.
+The last thing one needs is another fall on the bad leg.
 When starting out with a knee scooter, it is crucial to learn how many brakes there are and where they are located.
 Note that these products are not electric.

-It is also important to find the parking brakes that stabilize the scooter when in rest or when you are sitting on it if the scooter allows for that.
-In my scooter, I had to press on a lever that totally stabilized my scooter before I could sit on it.
+It is also important to find the parking brakes that stabilize the scooter when in rest or when you are sitting on it if the scooter allows for such emergencies.
+In my scooter, I had to press on a lever that totally stabilized the product before I attempted to sit on it.
 Finally, always make sure that any bolts or screws that become even slightly lose are tightened with a wrench.
 I had to tighten one particularly annoying bolt about once every week and a half.

 Consumer reports always rate KneeRover knee scooters highly.
 Positives include good price, wide front wheelbase and attached basket.
 The blue color makes this product really stand out compared to its competition.
-Negatives include some complaints about front steering system and assembly and no parking brakes — although several reviewers suggest that it is possible to lock the brakes via squeezing the handbrake with your right hand and then pushing down on a little silver button on top of the handbrake.
+Negatives include some complaints about front steering system and assembly and no parking brakes.
+However, several reviewers suggest that it is possible to lock the brakes via squeezing the handbrake with your right hand and then pushing down on a little silver button on top of the handbrake.
 The following is a KneeRover video overview of its knee walker.
 Average reviews on Amazon are a high 4.7/5 based on close to 3,700 ratings.